Why do performance venues need insurance?

 Life in performing arts is fast-moving and production companies come and go.
 After a morning of live music sound checks and a matinee pantomime performance, you notice several microphones are missing from a backstage storeroom.
 Unfortunately, there’s no way to track the items down – but with Hiscox commercial contents insurance in place, your theatre benefits from theft cover.
 The show must go on, after all – so performance venue insurance can help you replace key equipment.

 Your auditorium hosts all kinds of performances, from brass band shows to comedy nights.
 This brings lots of people to your state-of-the-art centre, where they may need to climb stairs to reach their seat.
 When one guest loses their footing on a loose piece of carpet, they fall into a line of other attendees, causing several people to sustain injuries.
 Public liability insurance can cover your concert hall for legal costs, compensation and expenses in the event of a claim.

 How much does venue insurance cost?

-Business insurance costs for venue insurance start at £10 a month (based on policies from at least 10% of our customers in 2020).
+Business insurance costs for venue insurance start at £8.40 a month*.
 Individual business insurance policies can vary in cost, depending on the cover limits you set.
 A large arena might need more cover than a small cinema to make sure high-value items are covered in the event of a fire, for example.